Djelibeybi/oraclelinux-reposync/README.md

    ```

 7. Create and start a container named `ol-repo-webserver` using the image built
-   locally.
-You can replace `ol-repo-webserver` with `ghcr.io/djelibeybi/
+   locally or replace `ol-repo-webserver` with `ghcr.io/djelibeybi/
-   ol-repo-webserver` to use the imag published on GitHub Container Registry:
+   ol-repo-webserver` to use the [`ol-repo-webserver`][webserver-image] image published on GitHub Container Registry:

     ```bash
     docker run --detach